holiber/qstore/README.md

 	fruits.setSoftMode(true)
 ```

-If you want that anyone new collection will be work in soft mode use **AactiveData.setSoftMode** method
+If you want that anyone new collection will be work in soft mode use **AQstore.setSoftMode** method

  ---